 How much do employee benefits cost?

 So, how much do employee benefits cost?
 This can vary from company to company.
-It’s certainly much cheaper than handing out pay rises and is much more effective at increasing loyalty and employee satisfaction.
+It’s certainly much less than handing out pay rises and is much more effective at increasing loyalty and employee satisfaction.